Justar96/ptoon/docs/faq.rst

 - Minimal reproduction example
 - Expected vs actual behavior
-- Python version and pytoon version
+- Python version and ptoon version

 Where can I learn more?
 ~~~~~~~~~~~~~~~~~~~~~~~~